Table of Contents

 Definition of Amino Acids

 Amino acids are a part of the building blocks that make up proteins.
 Amino acids form polymers with peptide bonds.
-These polymers are better known as proteins and represent, next to carbohydrates and fats, a main food and body component.
+These polymers are better known as proteins and represent, next to carbohydrates and fats, a vital nutrient and body component.
 Since amino acids, as suggested by their name, include a nitrogenous amino group in their base frame (NH2, NH, N), proteins are an important nitrogen donor.
 Nitrogen is essential for many compounds and functions.
-This is why proteins, although they are an important food component, are only partially interesting for the energy supply (even though they still provide a significant part of the total energy amount); rather, the organism needs them as an amino acid supplier.
-With the amino acids supplied by proteins and those already present in the organism, new proteins can be built.
+This is why proteins, although they are an important food component, are only partially interesting for the energy supply (even though they still provide a significant part of the total energy amount).
+Rather, the organism needs them as an amino acid supplier.
+New proteins can be built with the amino acids supplied by proteins and those that are present in the organism.

 Functions of proteins

 Proteins serve as:

-- Building material: e.g., keratin in finger and toe nails, tissue, muscles, bones, skin hair.
+- Building material: e.g., keratin in the finger and toenails, tissue, muscles, bones, and skin hair

-Proteins are so elementary that their construction manual is codified in the DNA of our genetic makeup.
+Proteins are so elementary that their construction manual is codified in the deoxyribonucleic acid (DNA) of our genetic makeup.
 It is only with their help that an organism can be built in a functioning and operative manner because the necessary tools and builders are always proteins.
 They make up at least 20% of the human body.
 Amino acids are so important that they must not be squandered.
-Therefore, the constant breakdown and rebuilding processes of the body require an ingenious recycling system: the amino acid metabolism.
+Therefore, the constant breakdown accompanied by the rebuilding processes of the body requires an ingenious recycling system: the amino acid metabolism.